Azilen/Spring-Actuator/README.md

     </dependency>
     ```
 5. You will require to scan **springactuator** packages in your application.

-6. i.e. if your project has xml based configuration add below line
+6. If your project has xml based configuration add below line

     ``` xml
     <context:component-scan base-package="com.azilen.spring.*" />
     ```

 7. Add Spring-admin.properties file in the classpath of the Spring Application which is to be monitored.
 It should be added in the resources folder.

-8. i.e. You can configure properties as below
+8. You can configure properties as below
     - server.displayName=SpringMVCMongoDBActuator
     - spring.boot.admin.url=http://localhost:8081
     - info.app.version=This is SpringMVCMongoDBActuator app version